-The Proposed Action is defined as the relocation of tenants of the CHFB to new office space that meets appropriate applicable building code, accessibility, and security standards.
+The Proposed Action is defined as the relocation of tenants of the CHFB to new office space that meets GSA's current building, accessibility, and security standards.
 A feasibility study was prepared for the project to explore viable alternatives to accommodate the CHFB tenants.
 Two project alternatives are considered in this EIS that would meet the project purpose and need.
 These alternatives were considered by a multidisciplinary team, following a scoping meeting and consultation with the community.
-The alternatives described and evaluated in this DEIS include an alternative to construct a new federal building for USCIS and relocate other tenants to leased office space in the region; an alternative in which all tenants relocate to leased office space; and the No Action Alternative.
+The alternatives described and evaluated in this Final EIS include an alternative to construct a new federal building for USCIS and relocate other tenants to leased office space in the region; an alternative in which all tenants relocate to leased office space; and the No Action Alternative.
+The Proposed Action also includes disposal of GSA property reported as excess (Section 2.1.1.1 highlights the disposal process for federal facilities).
+Future development of the CHFB site is not included as part of GSA's Proposed Action, but is considered as a reasonably foreseeable scenario as described in Sections 2.1.1.2 and 2.1.2.1.